KCKC

-KCKC (102.1 FM) is an adult contemporary radio station based in Kansas City, Missouri that operates with an ERP of 100 kW.
-The station is licensed to and operated by Steel City Media.
-The station's studios are located at Westport Center in Midtown Kansas City, and its transmitter is located in Independence, Missouri.
+KCKC (102.1 FM) is an adult hits radio station based in Kansas City, Missouri, that operates with an ERP of 100 kW.
+It is licensed to and operated by Steel City Media.
+The studios are at Westport Center in Midtown Kansas City and the transmitter is in Independence, Missouri.

 History

 Early years

-The station first signed on in 1948 as a simulcast for WHB.
+The first station on the frequency, WHB-FM, signed on in 1948, as a simulcast for WHB (then at 710 AM).
 Cook Paint and Varnish Company owned the station.
 This would only last for about two years, as FM radio was still in its infancy.
 The company turned in the license in 1950.

-Transcontinent TV signed on WDAF-FM on March 5, 1961, as a simulcast partner to the AM station (now KCSP and owned by Entercom).
-WDAF-FM was an NBC affiliate, with 36,000 watts of power.
-Taft Broadcasting took over in 1964.
+Transcontinent Television signed on WDAF-FM on March 5, 1961, as a simulcast partner to WDAF (610 AM).
+WDAF-FM was an NBC Radio affiliate, with 36,000 watts of power.
+Taft Broadcasting purchased the WDAF stations in 1964.

-In 1967, WDAF-FM flipped to Top 40.
-The new format aired in afternoons and nights, while maintaining a simulcast with the AM station in the morning and midday.
-The FM started a middle of the road format on January 15, 1968, referring to themselves as "Popular 102".
+In 1967, WDAF-FM departed from the AM simulcast in afternoons and evenings with a top 40 format.
+The FM then moved to middle of the road on January 15, 1968, referring to themselves as "Popular 102".
 The station upgraded to 100,000 watts on New Year's Day, 1971.
-Also that year, WDAF-FM flipped to oldies, the first time an FM station in Kansas City has attempted at the format.
-It began with Drake-Chenault's syndicated "History of Rock and Roll".
-Drake didn't actually call it oldies; they referred to the automated programming as "Vintage Top 40".
-WDAF-FM returned to Top 40 just 4 months later in May 1971.
+Also that year, WDAF-FM flipped to oldies, the first time an FM station in Kansas City had attempted at the format.
+It began with Drake-Chenault's syndicated The History of Rock and Roll.
+Drake did not actually call it oldies; they referred to the automated programming as "Vintage Top 40".
+WDAF-FM returned to Top 40 just four months later in May 1971.
 By 1974, WDAF-FM was leaning middle of the road again, and completely automated.